 For the users who have a virtual machine:

-You can click here to download the macOS Sequoia full installer.
+You can download the macOS Sequoia full installer from the server.
 Once the download ends, you can open the InstallAssistant.pkg file and follow the onscreen instructions to extract it.
-When it's extracted, you can see the "Install macOS Sonoma" app in your Applications folder.
+When it's extracted, you can see the "Install macOS Sequoia" app in your Applications folder.

 Step 2: Create an empty ISO disk image in Terminal

-You need to prepare the empty disk image for the macOS Sonoma installer in this section, where we need to execute some commands.
+You need to prepare the empty disk image for the macOS Sequoia installer in this section, where we need to execute some commands.
 Let's get started then!

 1. Launch Mac Terminal on your machine by Spotlight Search or Applications > Utilities > Terminal.

 2. In the Terminal window, paste the following command to create a 16.41GB disk image formatted as HFS+ on your Desktop.
-Please Replace 'yourusername' in the command with your username on your Mac:
+Please replace 'yourusername' in the command with your username on your Mac.
+(What is hdiutil?)

 sudo hdiutil create -o /Users/yourusername/Desktop/Sequoia -size 16410m -volname Sequoia -layout SPUD -fs HFS+J